The Emergence and Role of Dipolar Dislocation Patterns in Discrete and Continuum Formulations of Plasticity

-The typical evolution of a dislocation configuration can be seen in the left column of Fig.~\ref{fig:pattern_evol}(a).
+The typical evolution of a dislocation configuration can be seen in the left column of Fig.~\ref{fig:pattern_evol_ddd}.
 At zero applied shear stress $\tau_{\rm ext}$ no clear pattern can be observed even though there are specific local (low energy) configurations: Opposite sign dislocations organize into short dipoles whereas those of identical sign form short vertical walls.
 As $\tau_{\rm ext}$ increases, dislocation patterns become increasingly heterogeneous with predominant long dense vertical walls~\cite{zhou_dynamic_2015}.
-These DDWs are induced by the positive external stress and represent the most stable configuration that can be formed in this 2D system.
-The stress-strain curve corresponding to this process is seen in Fig.~\ref{fig:pattern_evol}(b) (see also~\cite{zhou_dynamic_2015, szabo_plastic_2015}).
+These DDWs are induced by the external shear stress and represent the most stable configuration that can be formed in this 2D system.
 Recently, it has been shown that orientation of the slip system with respect to the simulation box strongly influences the correlation properties of the dislocation network at large strains \cite{kapetanou_stress_2015}.
 This type of boundary condition sensitivity is common to patterning instabilities in condensed matter systems with long-range interactions~\cite{luijten_universality_2002}.
 In all such systems, the local interaction that causes the instability is believed to be independent of the particular boundary condition to be investigated.
 Thus, in the present system, the emergent local order is not expected to be affected by boundary conditions at small strains.

+To characterize the pattern evolution in a quantitative manner the two-point spatial correlation functions are computed at different strain levels.
+These functions are defined as